 The following has been compiled to help you build a budget for your proposal.
 Dollar amounts listed below reflect current rates, as of Summer 2013.

 Hotel: The Simpson Center’s preferred hotel is the Hotel Deca.
-Its nightly rate can range from $125-$180 based on a variety of factors, primarily time of year.
+Its nightly rate ranges from $125-$180 based on a variety of factors, primarily time of year.
 Winter is low season and late spring and early fall are high season.
-The Deca is within walking distance, and offers both a casual restaurant/bar and a coffee shop on site.
+The Deca is within walking distance to campus and offers both a casual restaurant/bar and a coffee shop on site.

 If you choose another hotel, check the UW contract rate, and make sure that the quoted rate includes taxes and fees.
 The Arts & Humanities Shared Services office can also provide you with current quotes.

 Honoraria: variable. $500 is fairly standard for a visiting speaker; a larger honorarium is sometimes offered when the speaker is engaged in workshops, seminars, and/or class visits in addition to a lecture.
 Local speakers generally take less time out of their schedules for a lecture or visit; they often receive smaller honoraria.